crawl/crawl/crawl-ref/docs/crawl_manual.rst

   advance more slowly in experience than any other species, gain skills slightly less quickly than Humans and, due to their status, refuse to worship any god.

+Moon Moths (MM)
+  Moon Moths are a winged, insectoid species rumored to hail from the moon far above.
+They bear a striking resemblance to their smaller cousins and share their deadly obsession with glowing spherical objects.

+  They sail through the air with large, scintillating wings they gained upon emerging from their cocoons.
+However, these same wings combust and fry easily, their pursuit of glowing objects often leading to their demise.

+  Their probosces have great trouble vocalizing the magical incantations required to cast spells, forcing them to devise a unique spellcasting technique that channels magic drawn from the surrounding atmosphere with their wings into foes struck in melee combat without the need for words.
+  Their finesse with this technique allows them to absorb the force of their own magic, sparing themselves from the destruction wrought by their spells.

 Formicids (Fo)
   The Formicids are a species of humanoid ants.
 Just like their tiny insect ancestors, the Formicids are well adept at earth work, both on the physical